PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

    - SVZ and SVRZ simulations across the adsorption rate parameter space ~ 3 minutes
    - SIVZ and SIVRZ simulations across the adsorption rate and latent period parameter space ~ 2h30 to 3 hours
    - SVRZ and SIVRZ across the adsorption rate and resistance strenght parameter space ~ 3 hour 30
    Before running all together, eventually check individually each type of job (SVZ, SIVZ, SVRZ and SIVRZ) to see whether it works
 **2.4.** Generate scaled figures: `python make_figures_scaled.py main_models`
    This will generate figures that need to be scaled (plots saved data from the model_data/ folder)
 **2.5.** Create in this directory a subfolder called results_optimization_params to store parameter optimization results: `mkdir results_optimization_params/`
 **2.6.** Grid search to optimize parameters to target concentrations: `./run_simulations_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sh 0`
-  This will run the optimization of parameters to minimize distance to target concentration for the four phytoplankton types considered in the study: a small diatom, a picoeukaryote, a synechococcus and a prochlorococcus
+  This will run the optimization of parameters to minimize distance to target concentration for the four phytoplankton types considered in the study: a small diatom, a picoeukaryote, a *Synechococcus* and a *Prochlorococcus*
-  Results are stored in the results_optimization_params/ folder **2.7.** Concatenate files of optimization results:
+  Results are stored in the results_optimization_params/ folder
+**2.7.** Concatenate files of optimization results:
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Synechococcus 0`
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Prochlorochoccus 0`
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Eukaryote 0`
    `./concatenate_results_optimisation_params.sh SIVZ intracellular Diatom 0`
 **2.8.** Run the analysis of the optimization:
   `sbatch run_analysis_optimization.sbatch 0`

 **3. PDF AND TXT FILES WITH THE FIGURES AND DATA FOR TABLES IN THE PAPER** (after running all simulations)